What Is Actual Malice: Defamation Law Definitions

 High-Brow & Low-Brow Definitions Of Actual Malice

-What does that legalese mean in plain ‘ole English?
+What does it all mean in plain English?

-If a room of middle school kids were my audience, I’d probably go with something like this: actual malice is when someone lies on purpose to damage another person’s reputation.
-In court cases where the person suing for defamation is famous or a politician, the well-known person must prove that the defendant purposefully lied, and the lie resulted in material harm for the plaintiff.
+Actual malice is when someone lies, on purpose, to damage another person’s reputation.
+In court cases where the person suing for defamation is famous, the well-known person must prove that the defendant purposefully lied, and the lie resulted in material harm.

-Let’s take a look at a Few imaginary examples of actual malice in a defamation lawsuit.
+Let’s take a look at a few hypothetical actual malice case studies.

 Local Politician/Restaurateur v.
 Competing Restaurateur

-Cathy’s Carnival of Crabs – a fictional Baltimore seafood restaurant – needs more customers.
+Cathy’s Carnival of Crabs – a fictional Baltimore seafood restaurant – needs customers.
 Cathy is impatient and devises a scheme to bad-mouth her competition, Larry, proprietor of Larry’s Lobsters & Crabs.
-Larry also happens to be on the town council.
-Mean ‘ole Cathy thinks that if enough people believe Larry’s a cad, they may frequent her eatery instead.
-So Cathy takes to the Web and embellishes on lies she had once heard about Larry, a blond and a plate of linguine.
-Within a week of Cathy’s postings, Larry’s was only pulling in a quarter of the amount of customers.
-He also ended up losing the next town council election and he believes his loss is a result of Cathy’s quips.
+(Larry is also a town councilor.)
+Cathy thinks that if people believe Larry’s a cad, they’ll frequent her eatery instead.
+So, Cathy starts spreading rumors about Larry, online and off.
+Within a week of Cathy’s postings, Larry’s business suffers, and he is voted off the Town Council.

-In this scenario, Larry would most likely have to prove actual malice to win because he is a local politician and in most jurisdictions, public officials – no matter how local – automatically fall into the “public figure” category.
-As such, in order to prove actual malice to win the suit, Larry would have to prove that Cathy’s tales were false and only created to crush Larry’s reputation.
-He’d also have to prove that the statements in question led directly to his loss of the local election.
+In this scenario, Larry would most likely have to prove actual malice to win because he is a local politician; in most jurisdictions, public officials – no matter how local – automatically fall into the “public figure” category.

 Now, let’s say that Larry still won the local election, but his business bombed because of Cathy’s Internet lies.
 In this scenario, Larry may not have to prove actual malice, as the case would have nothing to do with his standing as a local official, but instead a private business owner.

-Jane Doe is a teacher at an elementary school.
+Jane Doe is an elementary school teacher.
 Her nemesis, Dane Joe, also teaches at the school.
 Cutbacks are announced; either Jane or Dane must be let go.
 Both go home and post a message on their respective Facebook pages.
-Jane says: “It’s between me and that b—- Dane.
+Jane says: “It’s between Dane and me.
 I hate her; I hope the powers that be see how terrible she is.”
-Dane says: “Jane is a b—.
-I hate her; I hope the powers that be find out that she gives her kids answers on standardized tests and that’s why her numbers are so high.”
+Dane says: “Jane is a witch.
+Hate her; Hope TPTB realizes she lets her students cheat on standardized tests.”

 Celebrity v.
 Gossip Magazine